barnsie007/was/READ_THIS_FIRST.md

 2. An available `PersistentVolume` with at least 100Mi capacity and `accessMode` of `ReadWriteOnce`.
 The pipeline will create and use a `PersistentVolumeClaim` that will bind to this available `PersistentVolume`.
    The storage should have appropriate permissions to allow writing from the pipeline pods.

+3. If your git repository is private, then you will need to set authentication.
+See "Basic Authentication for Git" section below.

-3. If you wish to control and monitor your pipeline from the command line, install the OpenShift pipeline CLI by following the instructions [here](https://github.com/tektoncd/cli)
+4. If you wish to control and monitor your pipeline from the command line, install the OpenShift pipeline CLI by following the instructions [here](https://github.com/tektoncd/cli)

 ### Steps
 1. Login to OCP cluster and create a project